Butterbeer dispenser barrel

 Now you need to cut a hole out for the spigot, or else you won’t be able to dispense the Butterbeer!
 Hold the circle in front of the spigot, lining it up on your center line, and use your marker to draw a rectangle indicating where you need to cut the board for the spigot to fit through.

 This is when we realized that the sheet of foam we were using wasn’t going to work.
 It made for rough edges, like I mentioned above, but the real problem is that the foam was way too thick.
 The spout on the dispenser wasn’t long enough to work through the hole!
 Switching to the thinner 1/4″ foam core did the trick.
 We didn’t feel like taking all new photos, though, and thought this was a good opportunity to show you how sometimes you need to adjust on the fly anyway!

 Once you’re happy with the fit of the front of your barrel, trace it onto another piece of foam core board and cut out a second circle, which will be the back of the barrel.
 Don’t cut the spout hole in this one, though.
 While you’re at it, go ahead and cut a few strips of foam core that are about 2″ wide.

 Next is the fun part.
 Paint your two barrel pieces with tan acrylic paint.
 Then use a slightly darker brown to draw in the wooden planks (horizontal lines) and add some wood grain.
 The wood grain is easier than you might think.
 Just quickly sketch in some oval swirls and some wiggles with the paint brush, and you’ve got it.
-Then I used our Butterbeer logo Silhouette cut file to make a stencil and I painted the Butterbeer logo on the front of the barrel.
+Then I used a Butterbeer logo Silhouette cut file to make a stencil and I painted the Butterbeer logo on the front of the barrel.